Infosys/digital-credential-plugins/peru-identity-dataprovider-plugin/README.md

 3. Deserialization of SOAP response:
    - Refer to the `response` directory.
    - Root class is `ResponseEnvelope`.
-   - The response xml is then deserialized into `ResponseEnvelope` object using a XmlMapper.
+   - The response xml is then deserialized into `ResponseEnvelope` object using a JAXBContext unmarshalling.
    - The `ResponseReturn` class contains the response parameters as response code, response message and the identity details as the `DatosPersona` object.

 4. PeruIdentityDataProviderPlugin